OSGeo/gdal/gdal/doc/source/development/rfc/rfc49_curve_geometries.rst

 Many applications will not be able to properly deal with the new geometry types that may now be returned by some drivers.
-If they don't want to test the geometry type and explicitely calling the conversion function, they can call OGRSetNonLinearGeometriesEnabledFlag(FALSE) (the default value is TRUE, i.e. non-linear geometries can be returned).
+If they don't want to test the geometry type and explicitly calling the conversion function, they can call OGRSetNonLinearGeometriesEnabledFlag(FALSE) (the default value is TRUE, i.e. non-linear geometries can be returned).
 In which case, they will be transformed into their closest linear geometry,